 Don't abstract when you don't have to.
-Often causes pain, results in bloated code and fewer developers understand what is going on.
-Write tests instead so that you can safely refactor when really needed.
+Premature optimization often causes pain, results in bloated code, and fewer developers understand what is going on.
+Write tests instead so you can safely refactor when really needed.

-Remember: Ugly code is not a problem as long as there are tests, there are no security issues and you can easily refactor later.
+Ugly code is not a problem as long as there are tests, there are no security issues, and it can be easily refactored later.
 Nobody needs beautiful code that doesn't work.

 Test Coverage ¶

 Test coverage is a useful tool for finding untested parts of our codebase.
 Test coverage is of little use as a numeric statement of how good our tests are.